siobyrne/young-dressage-horse-program-analysis/README.md

 #### Top Ten vs Bottom Ten Placing Horses
 Are horses placing in the top ten vs bottom ten more likely to make it to FEI?
 According to this data, yes.
 77.13% of horses that made it to the FEI levels placed in the top ten of their division at the championships.

+When we look at horses that competed to Grand Prix, the correlation between a top ten placing and level achievment is even more impressive.
+125 horses (90.58%)  out of 138 that made it to Grand Prix placed in the top ten of their division.

 This finding may be influenced by the years this project is analyzing.
 In the early years of this program, there were frequently 10 or fewer horses in some divisions.
+It is also possible that horses that place in the top ten are ridden and trained by more experienced individuals, which may up their odds of making it to the higher levels.

 #### International Team Horses
-Four horses from this time period went on to make international teams (0.77%), defined as being named a member of a Pan American Games, World Equestrian Games, or Olympic Games team.
+Four horses from this time period went on to make international teams (0.77%), which I defined as being named a member of a Pan American Games, World Equestrian Games, or Olympic Games team.
 These horses were Grandioso (Pan American Games, for the United States), Lucky Strike (named to Pan American Games team for the United States, but did not compete due to injury during transport), Selten HW (Olympic Games, for Sweden), and Sanceo (Pan American and Olympic Games, for the United States).

-### 2002 - 2023, All Divisions (4/5/6 Year Old, Developing Prix St. Georges, Developing Grand Prix)

-#### US-Bred vs All Other Countries
-Far more horses participating in the championships are foreign-bred than bred in the USA.
-307 horses were bred in the USA (36.85%), with 526 (63.15%) bred in all other countries.
-Why are there so many more foreign-bred horses than US-bred horses?
-There are many possible explanations:

-* Many people shop for horses in Europe because it is easier to see many horses in one location vs the USA
-* Depending on the exchange rate, it may be advantageous cost-wise to buy from other countries, as breeders in the USA face much higher costs to produce and raise foals
-* European countries produce far more warmblood foals than the USA
-* Bias against American breeders—some may think American-bred foals aren't as good as those produced in Europe
-* Hard to get top American-bred foals into the hands of riders that can develop them to Grand Prix
-* USA lacks a well-developed pipeline from foal to young horse to FEI
-* More young horse specialists in Europe makes it easier for buyers who may not have access to a good young horse specialist in their part of the USA

 ### Overall Scores Analysis, 2002-2023
 I wanted to look at overall scores over the years, to see if there was a relationship between year and overall score.
 My hypothesis was that scores would have a positive trend over time, as both breeding and training of horses has improved over the years.
 I did not include the FEI 7 Year Old divivsion in this analysis, as this division has only been offered since 2022, and therefore does not have many datapoints.